 Managing OAuth clients

-Click the button "Create OAuth client".
+Click the button "Create API client".

 Please note: Access tokens are valid for 24 hours.

-Type the desired title and click Save:
+Type the desired name and click Save:

 The new client will now be visible in the the API overview:

-Click the pencil icon to edit the client:
+Click the clients name to edit it.

 Generating authentication tokens